jdede/inet-showcases/_docs/general/pcaprecording/index.md

 ## The model

-In order to record PCAP traces in a node, a `PcapRecorder` module needs to be included in the node.
+In order to record PCAP traces in a node, a `PcapRecorder` module needs to be included in it.
 Pcap recorder modules can be easily included in hosts and routers by specifying their `numPcapRecorders` parameter (available in modules that extend `LinkLayerNodeBase`, such as  `StandardHost` and derivatives, and router modules.)

 The PCAP recorder module records L2 frames sent to and from modules that are in the same host as the PCAP recorder module.